underdog1118/leetcode-record/notes/data structure.md

         }
         // 5. get the size of the hash set System.out.println("The size of has set is: " + hashSet.size());
-        // 6. iterate the hash set
-        for (Integer i : hashSet) {
+        // 6. iterate the hash set， 加强for-each遍历 for (Integer i : hashSet) {
             System.out.print(i + " ");
         }